balena-io-modules/ts-types/README.md

 These typings are not guaranteed to be complete as they're created primarily to serve the resin.io internal needs.

-As the typings here reach commpletion they may eventually be moved to DefinitelyTyped or PRed to the original projects.
+As the typings here reach completion they may eventually be moved to DefinitelyTyped or PRed to the original projects.

 ## Developing